Kids with physical or mental disabilities can face academic hurdles for a variety

 A 504 plan can help when a student returns to school after a serious injury or

-when a student isn't eligible for special education services or an IEP, but still
+isn't eligible for special education services or an IEP, but still needs extra services

-needs extra services to succeed academically.
-Once an educational concern is raised,
+to succeed academically.
+Once an educational concern is raised, the school principal

-other school personnel (such as the school nurse, guidance counselor, psychologist,
+(such as the school nurse, guidance counselor, psychologist, or social worker).

 After reviewing academic and medical records and interviewing the student and parents,